Social Security Experience Panels: annual report 2021

 This document is part of a collection

-I am delighted to publish the Scottish Government’s second annual report on the work of the Social Security Experience Panels.
+I am pleased to publish the Scottish Government’s fourth annual report on the work of the Social Security Experience Panels.

-The Social Security Experience Panels will, happily, continue to be an active and essential part of this work in the coming year as we begin delivery of the disability benefits.
-The dedication and openness of our panel members in sharing their experiences is fundamental to building a better system for the people of Scotland, and we look forward to hearing more from them.
+The Social Security Experience Panels are a crucial part of our work, as we begin the delivery of Adult Disability Payment and prepare for the introduction of Scottish Carers Assistance.
+The dedication and openness of our panel members is fundamental to building a better social security system for the people of Scotland.
+We will continue to work together.

 There is a problem